Understanding the major pieces needed for writing an adoption reference letter will make the process much easier.

 Step 2: Describing their Character

-After this introduction, you should continue by describing their characters and their strengths.
+After this introduction, you should continue by describing their character and their strengths.

-“This is where you provide any information at all that may be found useful by the social worker,” Robin McCann, writer at Academized and Essay Help, said. “[Consider] what attributes they may have that would be perfect for adopting and parenting a child and be sure to highlight those in this section.”
+“This is where you provide any information at all that may be found useful by the social worker,” said writer Robin McCann. “[Consider] what attributes they may have that would be perfect for adopting and parenting a child and be sure to highlight those in this section.”

 You should provide information about each person in the relationship and then speak about how their marriage is as a whole.